aishamasmoudi/AISHAMASMOUDI.github.io/aboutme.md

 And that's a wrap on our Genre Analysis!

 So, what have we learned?
-When it comes to terrorism movies, Drama is the most prevalent movie genre, in both terrorism- and non-terrorism-relatd movies.
+Drama is the most prevalent movie genre, in both terrorism- and non-terrorism-relatd movies.
 It seems that whether our protagonists are diffusing a bomb or a dramatic love triangle, we just can't get enough of those emotional rollercoasters.

 But when the smoke clears, it's Action and Thriller that really stand out.
 These genres are to terrorism movies what a fuse is to dynamite – absolutely essential for a spectacular show.
 Adventure and Horror genres are the next most prevalent genres of terrorism movies.
 They serve up a blend of chills and thrills, often leaving us with the kind of cliffhangers that make you wish you had a parachute.

 Globally speaking, it looks like genres representing terrorism movies are not very diverse between world regions and conutries.
 Drama and Thriller seem to be the universal language of 'boom'.
 However, we do notice some regional preferences for Action/Adventure or World Cinema.

-As for the evolution of terror in films throughout time, all genres have the same trend.
+As for the evolution of the number of terrorism films throughout time, all genres have the same trend.
 They are all characterized by an increase in movie counts, and some genres stand out with high peaks, such as Drama, Action and Thriller.
 Whatever the genre, it seems like audiences are always ready for narrative detonation.

 Now, grab your popcorn and your protective gear; we're moving on to the next explosive analysis before the timer runs out! 🍿💥🎥